 Being mobile is becoming more and more important

-By 2018, five billion people worldwide will already be using a mobile device to access the Internet.
-This figure was published in the Global Digital Report 2018 by We are Social and Hootsuite.
+It was expected that in 2018 five billion people worldwide will already be using a mobile device to access the Internet.
+This prediction was proven in the statistics which was published in the Global Digital Report 2018 by We are Social and Hootsuite.
 Smartphone use in particular accounts for a decisive share.
 Why usage is increasing more and more is influenced by two important factors:

 - An ever-increasing network that produces more mobile devices and thus a cross-area use